deepomicslab/PhageScope/Tutorial/DB_docs/Database_download.md

 + ``STV Phage Annotated Protein Meta Data``: The metadata for the 151,993 annotated proteins from STV.

 #### Transcription terminator meta data download
-+ ``All Phage Transcription Terminator Meta Data``: The metadata for all the 6,462,417 transcription terminators.
+The metadata for all the 6,462,417 transcription terminators.
 Each row gives the information for a transcription terminator; The columns give information about phage ID (Phage\_ID), transcription terminator (Terminator), the terminator start site on the genome (Start), the terminator stop site on the genome (Stop), strand sense (Sense), type of region the terminator is in (Loc) ('G' = in the interior of a gene (at least 50bp from an end), 'F' = between two +strand genes, 'R' = between two -strand genes, 'T' = between the ends of a +strand gene and a -strand gene, 'H' = between the starts of a +strand gene and a -strand gene, 'N' = none of the above (for the start and end of the DNA)), confidence score (Confidence), and the phage source dataset (Phage\_source).
 + ``RefSeq Phage Transcription Terminator Meta Data``: The metadata for the 68,049 transcription terminators from RefSeq.
 + ``Genbank Phage Transcription Terminator Meta Data``: The metadata for the 27,598 transcription terminators from Genbank.
 + ``EMBL Phage Transcription Terminator Meta Data``: The metadata for the 1,728 transcription terminators from EMBL.